Evidence-Based Nutrient Recommendations

 • Supplemental zinc can improve immune function in the elderly.

-The only harm from zinc supplementation that McCarty mentions is decreasing copper absorption, something that might not be such a concern for vegans.
+The only harm from zinc supplementation that McCarty mentions is decreasing copper absorption, something that might not be a concern for vegans.
 The one reliable study looking at vegan copper intakes, from the USA, found vegans to have an intake of 3.1 mg (men) and 2.2 mg (women) versus 1.3 (men) and 1.5 (women) for non-vegetarians.
 The RDA for copper is .9 mg for both men and women (Haddad 1999).

 Zinc Supplements and Cadmium Contamination